samoht/logarion/CONTRIBUTING.md

 # Contributing to Logarion

-There are three layers: the YMD format, the repository system, and the outlets.
+There are three layers: the file format, the repository system, and the outlets.

     ymd.ml <--> logarion.ml <--> intermediate formats <--> programs

+Design principles:

+1. System simplicity & interoperability.
+2. Output quality.
+3. Distributed interactivity, like sharing with friends.

+## Source

 ### Core

-- `src/ymd.ml`: parsing from and to YMD files.
-- `src/logarion.ml`: repository related functions (listing, adding/removing, etc).
+- `logarion.ml`: repository related functions (listing, adding/removing, etc).
+- `ymd.ml`: parsing from and to YMD files.

 ### Intermediate formats

+Converters:

-- `src/html.ml`: conversions of articles and listings to HTML pages
+- `html.ml`: archive to HTML pages.
+- `atom.ml`: archive to Atom feeds.

 ### Interfaces

+Programs:

-- `src/web.ml`: a program for accessing logarion over HTTP
+- `web.ml`: accessing logarion over HTTP.
+- `command.ml`: interacting with logarion archive with commands, for both interactive and scripted use.